AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/deploy-code.md

   "status": "FINISHED"
 ```

-The syntax of the HAL link's _href_  value above is not intended to be used as a point of reference.
+The syntax of the HAL link's href value is only an example.
 The actual value should always be read from the HAL link and not generated.

-Submitting a *PUT* request to this endpoint results in a *201* response if successful, and the response body is the representation of the new  execution.
+Submitting a PUT request to this endpoint results in a 201 response if successful, and the response body is the representation of the new  execution.
 This is similar to starting a regular execution through the API.

+### Identifying a re-execute execution

+Re-executed executions can be identified by the value `RE_EXECUTE` in the `trigger` field.